JGN1/labMoviesApp/README.md

 #### Enhanced Filter
 ---------------------------------------------------------------------
-Added Enhaced filter on Home screen to allow fileter by year.
+Added Enhaced filter on Home screen to allow filter by year.
 For this made changes on
 Pages:
 +   homepage.jsx